rdeodoo/odoo-toolbox/team-lead/README.md

 # Being a team leader

+In Odoo, being a team lead is not about managing people.
+We fully trust people until they give us a reason not to.
+There is no micromanagement, no authority, no hierarchy.

+This is a though role, because whatever you read about "being a good manager" won't apply here.
+Odoo "management" is truly unique and in a lot of points opposite to what is usually done in companies:
+- no corporate bullshit, KISS and focus on the product
+- no useless recurring meetings
+- little to no KPIs
+- flat hierarchy
+- full trust and autonomy are given by default, people don't have to earn it, they just have to not lose it

+> [!TIP]
+> With 60%+ growth year after year, a lot of people will become TL soon.

+As this is not an easy role, as new TLs often appear, and since I have been a TL for over 5 years now (first in the Belgian "Website" R&D team, then in the US Buffalo "PS Tech" department), I listed here the most important points to keep in mind when being a team lead in Odoo.\
+Hopefully this will help you understand better what is expected from you as a TL but also understand your TL better and know what to expect if you are not one yet.

 ## Put others first, always

 Stop doing what you are doing when someone ask for help.